emiliorecio/campsite/README.md

 # Java Challenge - Campsite

 Assumptions:
-* The system don't validate more than ono reservation per user
+* The system don't validate more than one reservation per user
 * The system create in advance two months ahead of data in the CALENADR table.
-After that each month a store procedure or schedule jobs create the next month.
+* After every month a store procedure or schedule jobs create the next two month.

 H2:
 -   http://localhost:8080/h2-console